-Any site steward that will have horse(s) at an S.C.A., Inc. event must inform the Dean of the Middle Kingdom Equestrian College in writing a minimum of sixty days prior to the event.
-The current Dean's name and address are printed in the Pale every month.
+Any site steward that will have horse(s) at an S.C.A., Inc. event must inform the Kingdom Equestrian Officer (KEO) of the Middle Kingdom Equestrian College in writing a minimum of sixty days prior to the event.
+The current KEO's name and address are printed in the Pale every month.
 In most cases, email transmissions are acceptable for this requirement.
-Notifying the Dean is required to ensure that all current regulations will be met.
-These include but are not limited to ensuring that one or more Equestrian Marshals will be available for the event as well as provide mandatory information for insurance purposes, and to ensure that there is not a conflict with a previously previously scheduled equestrian event.
+Notifying the KEO is required to ensure that all current regulations will be met.
+These include but are not limited to ensuring that one or more Equestrian Marshals will be available for the event as well as provide mandatory information for insurance purposes, and to ensure that there is not a conflict with a previously scheduled equestrian event.
 It is currently Middle Kingdom Equestrian College policy that there be no more than one equestrian event per region, and no more than two in the kingdom on a given weekend, unless sufficient evidence can be shown that an additional equestrian event will not unduly strain the resources of the equestrian college or affect the attendance of the existing equestrian events.

 The S.C.A., Inc. Equestrian Insurance must be activated for each equestrian event.
 The Autocrat/Event Steward of the event is responsible for properly activating the insurance.
 Equestrian Marshals-in-Charge who allow equestrian events to take place at an event where the insurance was not activated risk losing their warrant.